jlumijarvi/mysql-replication-docker/README.md

 Move the master database dump into the /docker-entrypoint-initdb.d directory and rename it to dump.sql.

 Create a file start.sql in /docker-entrypoint-initdb.d with the following content.
 Replace values for MASTER_LOG_FILE and MASTER_LOG_POS with the values from the master db status.
 Replace MASTER_HOST with the host's name or IP address.
+If the master and the slave are in the same server use host.docker.internal.

 ```
 CHANGE MASTER TO MASTER_HOST='host.docker.internal', MASTER_USER='slave_user', MASTER_PASSWORD='password', MASTER_LOG_FILE='mysql-bin.000001', MASTER_LOG_POS=154;